kartik-v/bootstrap-star-rating/README.md

 _string_ the CSS Class to apply to the caption displayed, when clear button is clicked.
 Defaults to `label label-default`.

 #### captionElement
-_string_ the container element selector for displaying the caption.
+_DOM element_ the container element selector for displaying the caption.
 Defaults to a `div` container with `.caption` class inside the rating control.

 #### $clearElement
-_string_ the container element selector for displaying the clear button.
+_DOM element_ the container element selector for displaying the clear button.
 Defaults to a `div` container with `.clear-rating` class inside the rating control.

 ### Plugin Events
 The plugin supports these events: